exercism/fsharp/exercises/concept/squeaky-clean/.docs/introduction.md

 # Introduction

-The F# `char` type is a 16 bit value to represent the smallest addressable components of text.

-A `char` is immutable by default.
+The F# `char` type is a 16 bit value to represent the smallest addressable components of text, immutable by default.

-Multiple `char`s can comprise a string such as `"word"` or `char`s can be processed independently.

-They can be defined as literals with single quotes:
+`char`s can be defined as literals with single quotes:

 ```fsharp
 let ch = 'A'
 // => val ch: char = 'A'
 ```

+Strings are a sequence of chars.

 An individual `char` can be retrieved from a string with (zero-based) indexing: